Running a business requires you to think ahead. You should always be looking forward in your business and updating your goals.

 Question for you:

 As you continue to move forward in your business and keep your focus on what’s ahead, what will help your business THE MOST as you forge ahead in your floral business journey?

 (Pro-tip: A more strategic marketing plan is one of the MOST powerful levers in your business because it means you can work less hard in other areas!)

-Feel free to reach out anytime with questions for me.
-You can contact me at my new email address: firstname.lastname@example.org
+If you need help with a strategy for your business feel free to reach out anytime with questions for me.
+You can contact me here: firstname.lastname@example.org